-I believe that the United States must demonstrate true leadership to ensure that human rights are protected.
-As a nation, we dedicate about one percent of our annual budget to foreign aid, yet these modest investments literally mean the difference between life and death for hundreds of millions of people surviving on pennies a day.
-U.S. food assistance programs benefit nearly 10 million people worldwide, helping many nations meet the needs of their citizens, in turn allowing foreign governments to address other issues ranging from infrastructural deficiencies to civil liberties.
+The United States dedicates less than one percent of our annual budget to foreign aid, yet these modest investments literally mean the difference between life and death for hundreds of millions of people surviving on pennies a day.
+U.S. humanitarian assistance programs including food aid, shelter, safe drinking water, urgent medical care, and other relief benefits nearly 13.5 million people worldwide.
+This helps many nations meet the needs of their citizens, in turn allowing foreign governments to address other issues ranging from infrastructural deficiencies to civil liberties.
 By combating poverty and disease, providing humanitarian assistance, promoting human rights, and fostering economic development, these programs build a more stable and safer world, which in return helps ensure prosperity and security here at home.

 The ongoing crisis in Syria is a stark reminder of the needs of refugees and those who have been displaced worldwide.
 Within Syria, nearly 14 million people are in need of humanitarian assistance, approximately 70 percent of the country total population.
 Government fighter jets and helicopters supported by the Assad regime have targeted hospitals and residential buildings with both conventional and non-conventional weapons, including chemical weapons, claiming the lives of more than half a million people.
 I was one of the first Members of Congress to call for a U.S.-backed no-fly zone to protect the civilians of Syria.
 Since then, I have continued to advocate for increased humanitarian aid to benefit those most harmed by the conflict.